akirasoft1/perform-2024-hot-days/Business Analytics/content/02_hands-on 02/index.md

     ```
 1. Copy the token and paste it on line 2
 1. Copy the URL of your Dynatrace tenant and paste it on line 3
+1. Make the following modifications: remove the ".apps" and the leading "/"
+1. It has to look something like "https://<your id>.sprint.dynatracelabs.com"
 1. Type "CTRL + X", then "Y", then hit <Enter>.
 1. Run the following command
     ```